itsamayo/dotfiles/README.md

 **This repo is designed to be used as config for NvChad users**

-- The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.
+- The main NvChad repo (NvChad/NvChad) is used as a plugin by this repo.
 - So you just import its modules , like `require "nvchad.options" , require "nvchad.mappings"`
 - So you can delete the .git from this repo ( when you clone it locally ) or fork it :)